euan-forrester/photo-recommender/README.md

 This will be a horizontally-scalable version of https://github.com/euan-forrester/photo-recommender-poc, built to handle many users simultaneously.

+Initially this will use the Flickr API, since it's the only one I know of where the API exposes lists of images that users favorited.

+It looks like imgur also has a similar API, but you have to be logged in as each user in order to see their favorites: https://api.imgur.com/endpoints/account

+Instagram deprecated their API that allowed access to users' likes on Apr 4 2018: https://www.instagram.com/developer/changelog/

 I plan to use:
 - Kubernetes: https://kubernetes.io/ and https://aws.amazon.com/eks/
 - Kafka: https://kafka.apache.org/ and https://aws.amazon.com/msk/